Sony A900 versus Sony A9

 The A9 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A900 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A900 was succeeded by the Sony A99.

-Reasons to prefer the Sony Alpha A900:
+Arguments in favor of the Sony Alpha A900:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.